vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Help develop one of the existing CL-to-JS implementations.
 Why not have a look at JSCL's [issues issues](https://github.com/jscl-project/jscl/issues)?

-Bring some new macros to ParenScript for new JavaScript, as in [Paren6](https://github.com/BnMcGn/paren6/).
+Bring some new macros to ParenScript for new JavaScript idioms, as [Paren6](https://github.com/BnMcGn/paren6/).
 For example, allow to write `async` and `await`.

 # Development